Canva / Fairygodboss Staff

 Misunderstandings happen all the time — especially when communication is not clear.
 And misunderstandings out of a lack of communication can lead to some serious issues in the workplace.
 For example, an employee might misunderstand what their responsibilities are if they're not clearly spelled out (preferably written out someplace) for them.
 They might then not do their job as well as they could be if they fully understood.

 A candidate might also misunderstand the job role if it's not clearly described in the job advertisement.
 Then, the interview might be a waste of both their time and the company's time.
-Likewise, if a new-hire isn't properly boarded, they might misunderstand their place in the company and, as such, have a difficult time assimilating into their new position.
+Likewise, if a new hire isn't properly boarded, they might misunderstand their place in the company and, as such, have a difficult time assimilating into their new position.

 A lack of communication can often lead to missed opportunities, especially at work.
 This can happen because an employee does not clearly communicate their interest in an opening for a promotion, for example, or because they don't effectively communicate their interest and/or willingness to take on more responsibilities.
-As such, they may be passed up for the promotion.
+As such, they may be passed up for a promotion.

 Likewise, a manager might have an opening or an opportunity for an employee or a new candidate that they don't communicate well.
 And, as such, there might not be as much interest in that opportunity.
 Even though it would have been a great one, it didn't sound so great because the manager didn't communicate all of the benefits of it.

 Unnecessary conflict can certainly arise from a lack of communication.
 For example, a lack of communication might cause two colleagues to end up doing more work for a team project than necessary.
-Perhaps they thought the other person wasn't doing a certain task, so they took it on for themselves only later to find out that the other person already did it.
+Perhaps they thought the other person wasn't doing a certain task, so they took it on for themselves only later to find out that the other person had already done it.
 This can cause tension on the team.

 Other conflicts that can arise may happen if a manager lays off a number of people on the team without communicating to the rest of the team the reasoning for the layoff.
-This can cause conflict in the office if the remaining employees feel like they've been blindsided and can no longer feel safe and secure in their jobs.
+This can cause conflict in the office if the remaining employees feel like they've been blindsided and can no longer feel safe or secure in their jobs.

 A lack of communication can lead to the "grapevine" effect, also known as the "telephone game."
 If one person miscommunicates information, that information can easily be passed along throughout the office.
 Of course, the dissemination of misinformation can lead to disarray, panic and overall disaster in the workplace.